 Individuals with Disabilities Education Act regulations §300.30 Parent. (a) Parent means— (1) A biological or adoptive parent of a child; (2) A foster parent, unless State law, regulations, or contractual obligations with a State or local entity prohibit a foster parent from acting as a parent; (3) A guardian generally authorized to act as the… Continue Reading Definition of “Parent” from IDEA regulations

-Youth and young adults ages 14-22!
+Peer Support Groups for… Youth and young adults ages 14-22!
 Parents and caregivers!
 Formed Families Forward hosts Stronger Together peer-to-peer support groups.
-We believe that youth and young adults really are stronger when they share their experiences and work together to improve their own lives and the systems that are supposed to help youth and families.
-Our youth and… Continue Reading Stronger Together peer groups
+We believe that youth and young adults really are stronger when they share their experiences and work together to improve their own lives and the systems that are supposed to help youth and… Continue Reading Stronger Together peer groups

 From the Virginia Department of Education, Licensed Private Schools for Students with Disabilities.
 This great resource features information about every state-licensed school for students with disabilities.